chipmanc/django-stocks/README.md

 control which indexes and attributes are loaded as well as inspect downloaded data.

-This is a fork of Chris Spencer's django-sec (https://github.com/chrisspen/django-sec), which is originally a fork of Luke Rosiak's [PySEC](https://github.com/lukerosiak/pysec).
+This is a fork of Chris Spencer's [django-sec](https://github.com/chrisspen/django-sec), which is originally a fork of Luke Rosiak's [PySEC](https://github.com/lukerosiak/pysec).

 Installation